kampffrosch94/froql/docs/book/src/relations.md

 ## Relation Flags

-Per default relations are directed, many-to-many and non-transitive.
+By default relations are directed, many-to-many and non-transitive.
 But this behavior can be changed when registering the relation using flags.